bigcommerce/dev-docs/docs/api-docs/apps/apps-quick-start.md

 ngrok http 3000
 ```

-## Register a draft app
+## Register the app

-Next, register a draft app in the [Developer Portal](https://devtools.bigcommerce.com/) using the following steps:
+Next, register the draft app in the [Developer Portal](https://devtools.bigcommerce.com/) using the following steps:

 1. [Sign in to the Developer Portal](https://devtools.bigcommerce.com/).
 2. Click **Create an app**.